hasanciftci26/ui5-antares/README.md

 If the validation logic is more complex than simply checking specific values, a custom function can be used for the validation.

-The function that will be used for the function must have a parameter to retrieve the value entered by the end user.
+The function that will be used for the validation must have a parameter to retrieve the value entered by the end user.
 UI5 Antares passes the user's input or the [Custom Control](#custom-control) to the validator function as a parameter.

 > **Important:** The value can be of the following types: string, number, boolean, Date, [UI5 Date](https://sapui5.hana.ondemand.com/#/api/module:sap/ui/core/date/UI5Date), or [Control](https://sapui5.hana.ondemand.com/#/api/sap.ui.core.Control).